 Volcanoes have been erupting in Iceland for tens of thousands of years.
 In fact, many experts believe that Iceland was formed by volcanoes.
 And if the island was created due to volcanic activity then, of course, it will last to this day.
 Volcanoes are constantly shaping our geography.
 With islands like Surtsey in the Westman islands formed as recently as 1963, our landscape continues to evolve.

-We are lucky that we get to enjoy the colorful landscapes, unusual rock formations, charred lava fields, and bubbling Iceland hot springs produced by all of this geological activity.
+We are lucky that we get to enjoy the colorful landscapes, unusual rock formations, charred lava fields, bubbling Icelandic hot springs and even a geothermal hot river produced by all of this geological activity.
 Others, however, were not so lucky.

 The Laki Eruptions: Iceland's worst volcanic eruption